 If you are off work for LESS than a week, you can self certify either using this form: sc2.pd OR by simply informing your employer in writing that you were unfit for work, stating the dates and the reason.

 If you are off work for more than one week, a sick note can be issued for the time commencing AFTER the first week of absence from work.
 However, the doctor will need to see you first.

 The sick note can ONLY be issued if the doctor has SEEN you in person or has had written communication from another doctor or hospital doctor who has seen you.

 Sick notes cannot be issued for past illnesses if you did not see a doctor.

 CONTINUATION of sick notes can be issued without you being seen again if the doctor feels this is appropriate.
-There is a form in reception you will need to complete if you are unable to use the e-consult service.
+There is a form in the foyer outside you will need to complete if you are unable to use the e-consult service.
 The doctor may speak to you or ask you to come in if he or she feels he cannot complete the note without more information from you.